How did I get here?

 Alan Goodman began acting in South Florida after a long career as a media branding executive and Emmy-nominated TV writer/producer/director.

-Goodman and his partner conceived and created Nick-at-Nite and launched VH-1.
-Launching new networks and developing their brand messaging became Goodman's calling card for more than 30 years.
+Alan and his partner at the time conceived and created Nick-at-Nite and launched VH-1.
+Launching new networks and developing their brand messaging became Alan's calling card for more than 30 years.

 Want to know more about my career in TV network development, promotion, and production?
 My former partner Fred Seibert has done an incredible job of archiving our best.
 Just click on the image above and journey back to the dawn of cable TV.